-- 2.4.03 The GPs on the floor can be picked up by any robot. - 2.4.04 It is prohibited to launch, throw, or add mechanical acceleration to the GPs.
-They can only be dropped or put down on the floor in a controlled manner. - 2.4.05 GPs that leave the field will be considered out of play and can no longer be used.
-It is not permitted to intentionally remove GPs from the playing field.
+- 2.4.05 The initial layout of a certain round will be announced and published at least 20 minutes before the first heat of said round. - 2.4.06 It is prohibited to launch or throw the GPs.
+They can only be dropped or placed on a level in a controlled manner. - 2.4.07 GPs that leave the field will be considered out of play and can no longer be used.
+It is not permitted to intentionally remove GPs from the playing field. - 2.4.08 A robot can only carry a maximum of 2 GPs at a time.
+A GP is considered carried when it is lifted off the playing field and in contact with a robot or another carried GP.

-2.5 Stations
+2.5 Towers